Skip to main content

 In contrast to growth analysis, automated methods for nodule characterization use features available from one CT scan to determine the malignancy of the nodule.
 Some features that might be used include size, shape, or density.
 Characterization is a difficult task due to the lack of knowledge of what attributes are correlated with malignancy.

 Preliminary results on characterizing nodules using 3D shape, curvature, and density features were reported by Jirapatnakul et al [4].
 There have been many other studies in this area, but for many of the studies for which size-distribution information was available, much of the reported performance could be derived from the size of the nodules alone [5, 6].
-Currently, work is focused on the development of automated nodule characterization systems that are able to significantly improve upon the performance of size alone and the creation of a dataset where the size-distribution of malignant and benign nodules is less skewed.

 1. A. Reeves, A. Chan, D. Yankelevitz, C. Henschke, B. Kressler, and W. Kostis.